 This is a partial list of some of the “emergencies” that your pet may encounter.
 Some are more serious and urgent than others.
 In virtually all cases, if it happens during our office hours then the first thing you should do is to phone us.
-If it’s after-hours, then these notes may help you provide first aid and deal with minor problems.
+If it is after-hours, then these notes may help you provide first aid and deal with minor problems.
 These notes provide general advice only and do not replace expert diagnosis and care for serious illnesses.
 Help is always available for genuine emergencies.

-Car Accidents If your pet is hit by a car, it may sustain a variety of injuries, ranging from very minor to severe and fatal.
+If your pet is hit by a car, it may sustain a variety of injuries, ranging from very minor to severe and fatal.
 The first thing you should do is to move it off the road if necessary, remembering to be careful so as to prevent further injury to yourself or your pet.
 Your pet will probably be in some degree of shock, so warmth and reassurance from you are important.

 With severe injuries you should always seek immediate help.
 In other cases, you can do a lot yourself until veterinary care is available.
 Your pet will probably be breathing fast and its gums will be a bit pale.
 This is a normal response to stress.
 It will also be bruised and may have numerous grazes or small cuts.
 Pain relief can be given at home, and minor wounds can be cared for.

-Cuts, Grazes and Lacerations should normally receive first aid at home, and then be checked by a veterinarian later if necessary.
+Cuts, grazes and lacerations should normally receive first aid at home, and then be checked by a veterinarian later if necessary.
 They should firstly be cleaned with saline (a mixture of 1 tsp of salt in 1L of warm water).
 We do not recommend using Dettol.

 If they are still bleeding, then pressure should be applied to control the bleeding.
 This is best done using gauze swabs and a firmly applied bandage.
 For very large lacerations, or ones that won’t stop bleeding after a few minutes, you should then seek veterinary help.
 If the bleeding stops, then just leave the bandage on and have the wound checked in office hours.